BUDGET 2026 | Treasury declines health department’s call to phase out medical tax credits

 Medical tax credits apply to medical scheme contributions and out-of-pocket medical expenditure.

-The Treasury’s decision is in line with finance minister Enoch Godongwana’s comments shortly before he delivered the medium-term budget policy statement in November, when he said eliminating medical tax credits would be tantamount to an attack on the middle class.
+The Treasury’s decision is in line with the finance minister’s comments shortly before he delivered the medium-term budget policy statement in November, when he said eliminating medical tax credits would be tantamount to an attack on the middle class.

 Its move comes soon after the government’s undertaking not to implement NHI until the Constitutional Court has ruled on the legal challenges to parliament’s public participation process when it considered the NHI Bill, which was signed into law by President Cyril Ramaphosa in May 2024.